 The popularity and success of Jewel Cave National Monument tours are no surprise.
 Visitors climb their way through an underground menagerie of stalactites, draperies, cauliflower and flowstone formations.
 The temperature of Jewel Cave is lower, calling for jackets and gloves, and stroller access is so limited that visitors are not encouraged to bring young children.

 Mystery and adventure flow through the Black Hills, from the majesty of Mt.
 Rushmore to exhilarating rides aboard the 1880 Train, but nowhere is this more enveloping than at the land's big cave systems.
-The oldest, the longest, the largest, the most exciting - Jewel and Wind Caves offer travelers a comprehensive caving experience in one simple package.
+The oldest, the longest, the largest, the most exciting - Jewel Cave or Wind Cave offer travelers a comprehensive caving experience in one simple package.